kajoljain379/Exhaustive-evaluation-of-TCP-Selective-Acknowledgments-in-WiFi-environments/README.md

 With selective acknowledgments, the data receiver can inform the sender about all segments that have arrived successfully, so the sender need retransmit only the segments that have actually been lost.<br/>
 The example of TCP-SACK is  [Click Here](https://github.com/palarnab23/Exhaustive-evaluation-of-TCP-Selective-Acknowledgments-in-WiFi-environments/wiki/Example-of-TCP-SACK)

+#### Use the following steps to execute

+1.)
+Configure and build the repository using the following commands:
+ - './waf configure
+ - './waf'

+2.)
+Go to ns-3.27 directory
+ - 'cd ns-3.27'

+3.)
+Run the shell script
+ - './eesrun.sh'

+#####Output file will be available in file outp.txt

 ### References
 1. TCP Selective Acknowledgment Options   RFC 2018  https://tools.ietf.org/html/rfc2018